 According to Nelson Mandela “Education is the most powerful weapon which you can use to change the world”.
 Our belief and effort is based on this statement, since we develop a project based on education with the aim to bring a change into local communities.
 The project focuses on EU fundamental values of equality, tolerance and non-discrimination while the focal point is the field of education and lies on Article 26 of Human Rights.
 According to the article “Everyone has the right to education.
 Education shall be free, at least in the elementary and fundamental stages.
 Elementary education shall be compulsory.
 Technical and professional education shall be made generally available and higher education shall be equally accessible to all on the basis of merit”.
 Moreover, the project is supporting the sustainable development goals set by the United Nations.
 More specifically, the project is focusing on the goal no 4: Ensure inclusive and quality education for all and promote lifelong learning (More information can be found here).

-- Empowerment of the Youth through non-formal education in order to enhance the “Skills needed for the 21st century”. *
+- Youth Empowerment through non-formal education for the development of “Skills needed for the 21st century”.

 - Academic research and Master thesis: “Academic mobility: Traveling abroad for educational purposes.
 Case study: WE AfriHug Project in Ghana”.